-Demonstrating the need for a centralised data management and process improvement initiative is essential to bringing the CFO and other executives on board.
-In turn, their support is essential to engaging senior management and the rest of the organisation.
+Demonstrating the need for a centralized data management and process improvement initiative is essential to bringing the CFO and other executives on board.
+In turn, their support is essential to engaging senior management and the rest of the organization.

 4. Select and implement a comprehensive software solution.

 Choosing a cloud-based, modular, and purpose-built solution like PurchaseControl is a good start.
 Having total visibility and control over your procurement and financial data is essential, as is the ability for team members working in other departments to access and analyze it as appropriate for their roles.
 A solution with a mobile-friendly and intuitive interface will smooth the transition for your team and improve their ability to communicate and collaborate regardless of location or device.

 Don’t overlook the importance of education and training support before, during, and after implementation.
 Ensuring everyone is comfortable with the software, and understands how using it supports company goals, is key to a successful transition.